-Healthy Homes in a Body Corporate
+How Do I Meet the Healthy Homes Standards in a Body Corporate?

 Ensuring your investment property complies with the upcoming Healthy Homes Standards may be particularly challenging for unit titled properties.
 Inevitably, your body corporate will become involved in the process.
 We discuss areas where you may run into complications, the correct procedures to follow and possible exemptions in this article.

 Healthy Homes Standards

 The Healthy Homes Standards for rental properties were announced in March 2019.
 The Standards cover ventilation, insulation, heating, draught stopping and moisture and drainage.
 Crockers supports these changes, which are targeted at areas expected to make a big difference to the comfort and health of occupants.